-California employers are required to facilitate CalSavers if they don’t offer an employer-sponsored retirement plan and have five or more employees.
-The three-year phased rollout will begin in 2019, with staggered deadlines for registration based on employer size.
+California employers are required by state law to facilitate CalSavers if they don’t offer an employer-sponsored retirement plan and have five or more employees.
+The program opens on July 1, 2019, with staggered deadlines for registration based on employer size.
 All eligible employers can join at any time prior to their registration deadline.
-Employer registration deadline for

 5 or more employees

-If you have someone at your business, such as an HR manager or an external payroll vendor to help you facilitate CalSavers, they can be added as a delegate.
+If you have someone at your business, such as an HR manager or an external payroll vendor to help you facilitate CalSavers, they can be added as a delegate or payroll representative.
 You can assign your associates to various roles that give them different levels of responsibility and authorization within the program.

 You must add at least one payroll list to your account and set a payroll date that is at least 30 days from the date you create the payroll list.
 Please see the handbook or checklist for more detailed information.